Heterotic Footprints in Classical Gravity: PM dynamics from On-Shell soft amplitudes at one loop: Post-Minkowskian potential: The Lippmann-Schwinger equation and the Infrared subtraction

+showing that the two seemingly different Green functions yield the same result once integrated.
+Finally, the ellipsis in~\eqref{eq:G-ours-leading} can be fixed by matching to~\eqref{eq:Gexp-large-s} up to terms analytic at $\boldsymbol{\ell}^{2}=\boldsymbol{k}^{2}$; a convenient choice is

-Therefore the potential in position space can be computed by taking Fourier transform of \eqref{4.5h}.
-We have the one loop and tree level amplitude.
+where the subleading pieces are precisely the ``regular terms'' alluded to below~\eqref{4.4g}. \\\\ Therefore, the potential in position space can be computed by taking the Fourier transform of \eqref{4.5h}.
+We have the one-loop and tree-level amplitude.
 Then our first task to compute the iterative amplitude \eqref{4.5h}, which yields (we now work in $d$ dimension to isolate the IR divergence),

 where the tree amplitude is given by,